dm4th/personal-website/info/projects/docwow.md

 # Version 2 - Generating Output

 The current phase of the project is a much higher step up from the previous version.
 Adding roles and goals to the input step was a very large improvement to overall UX for the product, but it doesn't go quite far enough.
 The next phase is to add output examples and allow the LLM to generate a similar example given certain inputs.
-For example, if the overall goal of the back-office worker is to generate an appeal letter to a medical insurance claim denial, shouldn;t the LLM be able to achieve that task as well?
+For example, if the overall goal of the back-office worker is to generate an appeal letter to a medical insurance claim denial, shouldn't the LLM be able to achieve that task as well?

 Currently I'm working on this in a siloed input, i.e. I'm only thinking of one potential use case as a proof-of-concept.
 If you think you have a good use case for this technology, please feel free to reach out!